 We study empirically the dependence of the quality of profiles on the structure parameters of our symmetric EM algorithm.
 It turns out that the excessive optimization is redundant and can lead to overfitting.
-The experiment on both real and model datasets show that the robust Euclidean distance between item profiles is much adequate а more (dis)similarity measure that the standard measures based on correlations or other statistical tools applied explicitly to the initial users \times items co-occurrence matrix.
+The experiment on both real and model datasets show that the robust Euclidean distance between item is adequate profiles a much more (dis)similarity measure that the standard measures based on correlations or other statistical tools applied explicitly to the initial users × items co-occurrence matrix.